PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 -- Uncomment the next line if you want Path of Building to block until the debugger is attached --dbg.waitIDE()
   ```
-5. Start Path of Building
+5. Start Path of Building Community
 6. Attach the debugger

 ##### IntelliJ Idea Community